 - Go for walks

 - Play video games with clients

 - Do hair and nails for the ladies

 - Accompany staff to horseback riding lessons in Bismarck

-- Working in training areas with people served
+- Working in training areas with clients

 - Other positions are also available as needs arise.